Alvan Adams: Professional career

-After playing the close of his college career, Adams was selected by the Phoenix Suns with the fourth pick of the 1975 NBA draft.
+Adams was selected by the Phoenix Suns with the fourth pick of the 1975 NBA draft.
 Adams was a rookie on a Suns team whose season included an improbable playoff run that took them all the way to the 1976 NBA Finals.
 In the same year, he was selected to play in the All-Star Game and won the NBA Rookie of the Year Award as well as being named to the All-NBA Rookie Team.

 On February 22, 1977, Adams recorded a triple-double with 47 points, 18 rebounds and 12 assists against the Buffalo Braves.
 He is one of five players in NBA history (along with Elgin Baylor, Wilt Chamberlain, Russell Westbrook and Vince Carter) to have as many as 46 points and 16 rebounds in a triple-double performance.
+Furthermore, Adams is one of two players to have recorded multiple games of at least 30 points, 15 rebounds, 5 assists, and 3 blocks in the NBA during their rookie season, along with Victor Wembanyama.

 Adams's jersey number (33) was retired by the Suns, but on the signing of free agent Grant Hill, Adams granted him permission to wear his familiar No. 33 with the Suns.

-Adams is the franchise leader in games played, minutes played, rebounds, and steals; second in field goals made and attempted; third in assists; and fourth in blocks.
+Adams is the franchise leader in games played (988), minutes played (27,203), rebounds (6,937), and steals (1,289); second in field goals made and attempted; third in assists; and fourth in blocks.

-He is currently the Suns Vice President for Facility Management for the Footprint Center in Phoenix, AZ.
+In 2000, Adams served as the vice president for facility management for the Footprint Center in Phoenix, Arizona.